ocurity/dracon/README.md

 ## Announcements

 This version of Dracon was announced at OWASP Appsec Dublin in 2023.
-Check out [the slides](docs/presentations/Global_AppSecDublin_Presentation.pdf) from the presentation.
+Check out [the slides](docs/presentations/Global_AppSecDublin_Presentation.pdf) and [the video](https://www.youtube.com/watch?app=desktop&list=PLpr-xdpM8wG8479ud_l4W93WU5MP2bg78&v=i9j7n0WDBO0&feature=youtu.be) of the presentation.

 # Support